Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Turrets will now swing side to side when active and hunting targets.
 This makes it possible to determine from a distance whether a turret is going to try to shoot you or not (since the light on the front of the turret is not always visible).
   - Turrets in Ocean Lab will move more abruptly for flavor purposes.
 - Revision no longer soft locks with Paul ignoring you after sending the signal at NSF HQ (Mission 4).
+- Revision no longer soft locks with Gordon Quick disappearing after retrieving the Dragon Tooth Sword ROM if he had been randomized somewhere outside of the Compound map.
 </details>